boxwise/boxtribute/back/README.md

 You can experiment with the API in the GraphQL playground.

 1. Activate the virtual environment
-1. Start the required services by `docker-compose up webapp db`
+1. Start the required services by `docker-compose up webapp`
 1. Open `localhost:5005/graphql` (or `/` for the query-only API; or `/public` for the statistics API, then the next steps can be skipped)
 1. Simulate being a valid, logged-in user by fetching an authorization token: `./fetch_token --test`
 1. Copy the displayed token